SANGHUN-JOO/joopago/README.txt

 I've tried to train this AI using a single computer in home.
 It, however, is not trained to play go yet...

-I needs your help.
+I need your help.

-Below things are specs of my pc, circumstances and parametor value of algorithm.
+Below things are specs of my pc, circumstances and parametor values of algorithm.

 ----------------------------------------------------------------------------------
 My pc resource details: